Random musings of Dr. M Sathya Prasad

 • Urge defeats purpose

-• …and so, let me tell you a great truth firmly and without any hesitation whatsoever – ‘The secret to a contented and happy life lies in giving great importance to the task in hand and least important to ourselves.
+• …and so, let me tell you a great truth firmly and without any hesitation whatsoever – ‘The secret to a contented and happy life lies in giving great importance to the task in hand and least importance to ourselves.
 We should all, perhaps, be loyal subordinates to our responsibilities.
 It is okay to be ruled by our duties until we learn to master those, rather than being subjugated by our feelings.
-Our duties and successful completion of those should be the custodians of our well-being.
+Our duties and the successful completion of those should be the custodians of our well-being.
 We all want to be somebody.
 Real happiness lies in working hard and yet managing to be a nobody.’

-• When I came back to India for good in 2004, what shocked me was that in most places courage, competence and character have been replaced by cunning, corruption, and connection.
+• When I came back to India for good in 2004, what shocked me was that in most places, courage, competence and character have been replaced by cunning, corruption, and connection.

 Corporates